stewartbryson/gradle-snowflake/src/markdown/README.md

 # Breaking Changes

-We introduced breaking changes in version `2.0.0` described below.
+We introduced the following breaking changes in version `2.0.0`:

 ### SnowSQL Config File
 Instead of continuing to use plugin DSL or Gradle properties to provide Snowflake authentication, we made the